angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ```

 The full form model still has to be defined in the parent component that manages the form.
-However, specific parts of the `FieldTree` can be passed to child components via property binding.
+However, parts of the `FieldTree` can be passed to child components via property binding.
-From the perspective of our `IdentiyForm`, we receive the model from the parent component via an `input()`.
+From the perspective of our `IdentityForm`, we receive the model from the parent component via an `input()`.

 While we're at it, we also define a method `maybeUpdateSalutationAndPronoun()` that resets the salutation and pronoun fields when the user changes the gender from `diverse` to `male` or `female`.
 Finally, we import the `Field` directive for binding the fields to our form elements in the template and our `FormError` component to be able to display validation errors.